cdl-geneseo/geneseo-dictionary/P/Pearly-Whites.md

 # Pearly Whites

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pearly Whites

 Created by  Jessalyn Willmott, last modified on May 07, 2022

 n.
 Very brightly white teeth.&quot;You better brush those pearly whites&quot;As of 2022, &quot;pearly whites&quot; is still in use among Geneseo students, averaging a score of 3.8/5, with 1 representing a word unknown to Geneseo students and 5 representing a word used daily among students.(J.Willmott, M-P, 2022)